 |

-The chart below presents key trends in the US stock market for the last 40 years:
+The chart below presents key trends in the US stock market since we dumped the gold standard in 1972:

 - The blue line is the S&P 500 index in log scale